d-j-e/SNPPar_test/README.md

 # SNPPar_test
- Data and scripts for testing [SNPPar](https://github.com/d-j-e/SNPPar) with simulated sequence data
+ Data and scripts for testing [SNPPar](https://github.com/d-j-e/SNPPar) with either simulated or empirical datasets

 # 1. Explanation of test data